-The workday shall be 9.375 hours of work, exclusive of the 30 minute lunch period, which will commence within five hours from the start of the shift.
+The workday shall be 9.375 hours of work, exclusive of the 30 minute lunch period, which will commence within 5 hours from the start of the shift.
 A 15 minute period of rest shall be permitted in the first and second half of the workday.

-- c.
-Work Week - i.
-The standard workweek shall be four days: Either Monday through Thursday, or Tuesday through Friday.
-Through mutual agreement and subject to the criteria above, employees may be able to opt to work any of the four days between Monday to Friday and they do not need to be consecutive.
+c.
+Work Week

+The standard workweek shall be 4 days: Either Monday through Thursday, or Tuesday through Friday.
+Through mutual agreement and subject to the criteria above, employees may be able to opt to work any of the 4 days between Monday to Friday and they do not need to be consecutive.

-- It is understood that if absences, staff turnover or other events affect operational ii. requirements in the department, the employees will temporarily adjust their schedule up to 12 times per year to ensure adequate coverage in the department.
+It is understood that if absences, staff turnover or other events affect operational requirements in the department, the employees will temporarily adjust their schedule up to 12 times per year to ensure adequate coverage in the department.
 In situations where the employee has a bona fide reason where this would result in undue hardship, alternatives will be considered.
+Additional adjustments beyond 12 times per year will require mutual agreement.

+d.
+Overtime

-Additional adjustments beyond 12 times per year will require mutual agreement. - d.
-Overtime - Overtime shall be paid after 9.375 hours of work in a day at 150% of the applicable i. rate for the first hour following their regularly scheduled shift.
-Thereafter, all hours shall be paid at 200% of their hourly rate for all hours worked on the same day. - All hours worked in excess of 9.375 hours where an employee works overtime both ii. before and after their scheduled shift on that day will be paid at 200%. - iii.
-All overtime worked between the hours and midnight and their normal staring time will be paid at 200%. - All work on an employee's scheduled days off will follow 12.01 c). iv. - Call out provisions in article 12.06 a) will apply.
-The overtime provisions set out in this ν.
-LOU will apply for any hours exceeding 9.375 hours per day or 37.5 hrs/week. - vi.
-Casual employees who are covering a MWW schedule will not incur overtime for a MWW schedule unless they have worked more than 9.375 hours in a day or 37.5 hours within the same week. - e.
-Vacation Entitlement f.
-Reduced Work Week Leave g.
-Sick Leave
+- Overtime shall be paid after 9.375 hours of work in a day at 150% of the applicable i. rate for the first hour following their regularly scheduled shift.
+Thereafter, all hours shall be paid at 200% of their hourly rate for all hours worked on the same day. - All hours worked in excess of 9.375 hours where an employee works overtime both ii. before and after their scheduled shift on that day will be paid at 200%. - All overtime worked between the hours and midnight and their normal staring time iii. will be paid at 200%. - All work on an employee's scheduled days off will follow 12.01 c). i۷. - Call out provisions in Article 12.06 a) will apply.
+The overtime provisions set out in ٧. this LOU will apply for any hours exceeding 9.375 hours per day or 37 hours and 30 minutes per week. - Casual employees who are covering a MWW schedule will not incur overtime for a vi.
+MWW schedule unless they have worked more than 9.375 hours in a day or 37 hours and 30 minutes within the same week.

+e.
+Vacation Entitlement

-One week of annual vacation is equivalent to 37.5 hours.
+1 week of annual vacation is equivalent to 37 hours and 30 minutes.